Skip to main content

 • a git URL

 For remote marketplaces loaded from GitHub or git, plugin entries must stay inside the cloned marketplace repo.
-FluffBuzz accepts relative path sources from that repo and rejects external git, GitHub, URL/archive, and absolute-path plugin sources from remote manifests.
+FluffBuzz accepts relative path sources from that repo and rejects HTTP(S), absolute-path, git, GitHub, and other non-path plugin sources from remote manifests.
 For local paths and archives, FluffBuzz auto-detects:

 • native FluffBuzz plugins (fluffbuzz.plugin.json)